aautar/web-command-line-ui/README.md

 - `_line`: the line entered by the user
 - `_commandIntermediateIOInterface`: an object containing methods to read or write from the shell while processing the given command.
 Shell methods should not be invoked directly while a command is being processed.

+#### Return values

+Return a `Promise`.
+Both a resolved and rejected `Promise` is expected to return an array of strings, where each string is a line of output written to the shell.

 ## Adding commands to a Shell